alturkim/part-of-speech-tagging-pytorch/README.md

-# Part-of-Speech Tagging using pytorch
+# Character BiLSTM-CRFs Part-of-Speech Tagger
 Coming: web interface for the model...

 Part-of-speech-tagger using Character BiLSTM and Conditional Random Fields.